fygar256/general-assembler-axx/README.md

 #### Double brackets

-Optional mnemonic and operands can be enclosed in double brackets.
+Optional in instruction can be enclosed in double brackets.
 This shows the `inc (ix)` command of the z80.

 ```
 "INC (IX[[+d]])" 0xdd,0x34,d